lucpod/ticketless/lessons/07-sns-and-sqs/README.md

 Now try again to purchase a ticket from the frontend application.
 This time, after few seconds, you should receive a message in your inbox!

-> 💡 **TIP**: if you want to delete the subscription you can do it so with the [`unsubscribe`](http://docs.aws.amazon.com/cli/latest/reference/sns/unsubscribe.html) command
+> 💡 **TIP**: if you want to delete the subscription you can do it so with the [`unsubscribe`](http://docs.aws.amazon.com/cli/latest/reference/sns/unsubscribe.html) command, or, if you still have the AWS subscription confirmation page open, you'll find an 'unsubscribe' link there.

 ## 07.04 - Connect SQS to SNS

-We now have everything in place to fire SNS messages in our new topic.
+Now we have everything in place to fire SNS messages in our new topic.

 The next logical step is to create a queue and subscribe it to the SNS topic.